dvlprkaushik/JS_POSTS/Map.md

 ## Example: Doubling Numbers

-If you have an array of numbers and you want to double each one, `.map()` is your friend:
+If you have an array of numbers and you want to double each one, `.map()` is your friend.

 ```javascript
 let numbers = [1, 2, 3, 4, 5];